Hemp and cotton are two of the oldest fibers known to man. People have been using them for thousands of years to produce clothing and other fabrics.

 Over the last century, hemp has taken a back seat thanks to the illegal status of cannabis in most places.
 However, this is now changing, and the Hemp Farming Act of 2018 represents a massive step forward for the hemp industry.

-This is excellent news as hemp is more environmentally friendly, durable, and versatile in comparison to cotton.
-Although it may take a few wears for hemp to become as comfortable as cotton, clothing made from these fibers is a great investment.
+This is excellent news as hemp is more environmentally friendly, durable, and versatile than cotton.
+Although it takes time for hemp to become as comfortable as cotton, clothing made from these fibers is an excellent investment.
 When you buy clothing made from hemp, not only will you be purchasing items that last for years, but you will also be making a lasting difference to our planet.

 So next time you are thinking about hitting the shops, think hemp.
 You will not regret your decision!